How Easy Is It To Take Your Dog To France?

 Step 1 – Book your Holiday!

-It is now illegal in France for holiday properties to not allow pets.
-This makes your life easier – but just because they must allow your pet, that doesn’t mean they’re keen to do so!
-And clearly some properties will be more suitable than others.
+Many people seem to believe that it is illegal in France for holiday properties to refuse pets.
+This sin’t the case – the law came in for long-term rental properties, NOT short holiday stays.
+So you’re still at the whim of property owners when you’re searching for a place to stay.
+And of course, some properties will be more suitable than others.
 We used www.HomeAway.co.uk which has a pet-friendly option in the search function (with 22,723 properties for you to look through!), but still studied the properties carefully.
 Was there plenty of shade for the dog during the heat of the day?
 Is there plenty of space for playing?
 Is it close to a road?
 Is the property secure?
 Actually, it’s many of the questions you’ll already be asking if you’re taking young children with you!

 Step 2 – Get Their Passport.